Cénac-et-Saint-Julien: Amenities

 In summer time you can hire canoes for use on the river on the western southern bank near the bridge.

 There is one main shopping centre with a petrol station opposite.
 There is a pharmacy, grocer's, a pizza house, baker's, and two taverns, one with a restaurant.
 There is also a primary school.

 Sport

 On Saturdays Rugby seems to be the main occupation on the fields to the south.
 The enthusiasm and cheering echoes through the valley.

 Events

 A farmers' market is held regularly in the central market area which also does clothes and handicrafts.

 Sights

 Cénac has a romanesque church, Ste.
 Marie, to the west, on the road that leads to Saint-Julien.
 It is nearly always open for visitors.

 To the east roads go up and down from the famous bastide town of Domme.
 Drivers should be aware that the southernmost road is one-way-only down (except for access).

-One other interesting thing is that Cénac retains its old communal washhouse in almost perfect condition.
+Cénac retains its old communal washhouse in almost perfect condition.